smerrell/smerrell.github.io/source/_drafts/Using-qDslrDashboard-with-the-Sony-A6000.md

 ## Getting qDslrDashboard and the a6000 working together

-Connect your device to the Wifi network created by the camera.

-Once you do that, you can tap the sony button.
-The first time I tried, I had to tap it a couple times and then it finally connected.
-At first I had though I had wasted the 10 dollars on the qdslrdashboard ios app, but it finally worked.
+To get the a6000 to be controlled remotely, you have to open the Smart Remote Control application.
+This is as simple as going from `Meny -> Applications -> Application List -> Smart Remote Control`.
+Once you open the Smart Remote Control app, the a6000 will create a WiFi network.
+Simply connect your device to that network using the SSID and Password from the screen and the camera will start in remote control mode.

+This is where it gets a little odd with the qDslrDashboard app.

+{% asset_img sony-wireless-connection.jpg Tap the button until it works %}

+The first tap of the Sony Wireless button has not worked for me, I often have to press multiple times until it works.
+A little weird, but it does eventually work!

 So far, I barely know how to work it, but I was able to get it to take a timelapse after fiddling with it for a bit.

-**How to convert the images to a gif**
+## Turning the images into a gif

 Show how to use imagemagick to convert to a gif